 - It’s official language is Thai

-- A 30 day visa is given on arrival (this does keep changing so check this website first)
+- A 30 day visa is given on arrival (this does keep changing so check first)

 - There are 6 international airports in Thailand; 2 in Bangkok, Chiang Mai, Chiang Rai, Hat Yai and Phuket